altanbgn/sereve/README.md

 So I made this beauty.

-This CLI tool uses OpenSSH program so make sure you install that.
+This CLI tool uses `openssh` so make sure you install that.
 Should be installed by default on most systems.

 ## Installation